NLOM-NTNU-PI/labbook/cell-lab.md

 Seeded 0.6 ml cell suspension in T25 flask for 0.5e5 cells.

-*Notice that both this flask should be P38 but I think both might be marked with the wrong passage number."
+**Notice that both this flask should be P38 but I think both might be marked with the wrong passage number.**

 The T25 flask from 270922/P37 was kept in the incubator